🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 Example 5: Using for_each with Terraform data sources

-Assuming we want to use information related to multiple resources of a specific kind in AWS, which are provisioned and managed via a different route – perhaps a different Terraform repo? – in such cases for_each can be used.
+Assuming we want to use information related to multiple resources of a specific kind in AWS, which are provisioned and managed via a different route, perhaps a different Terraform repo?
+In such cases, you can use for_each.

-For example, let us assume there are several EC2 instances provisioned in one of the AWS regions, and we want to use the information related to them in our Terraform configuration.
-The variable of type list(string) holds the list of EC2 instance ids.
+For example, there are several EC2 instances provisioned in one of the AWS regions, and we want to use the information related to them in our Terraform configuration.
+The variable of type list(string) holds the list of EC2 instance IDs.

 variable "instance_ids" {